 Employers may be required to demonstrate that a satisfactory effort had been made to hire a Canadian for the position being applied for, but there are alternative means of meeting eligibility requirements.
 Depending on the nature of the position, other support for the case may include evidence of local labour union support for the hiring of a foreign worker, existing shortages of available Canadian workers, potential retention or creation of employment as a result of approval of a foreign worker, or transfer of skills and knowledge to Canadians.
 In all cases, Service Canada will assess the consistency of the conditions of the proposed position and comparable positions in the Canadian labour market, including an assessment of the prevailing wage.

-Beyond the typical program for higher skill foreign workers, there are presently additional LMO programs in place, which include:
+There are presently additional programs in place, which include:

-- Facilitated assessment process for certain occupations in the province of Quebec.
+- Facilitiated Assessment Process for certain occupations in the province of Quebec.

 Following approval, employers are required to be able to demonstrate compliance with the terms and conditions of Labour Market Opinion Confirmations.
 This means that they should be capable of demonstrating that foreign workers admitted to Canada with a work permit pursuant to their LMO approval were employed in the same position and at the wage as offered, as well as with any other conditions of that approval.

 Exemptions exist by which confirmation may not be required for applicants in certain conditions.
-This may include exemptions due to international treaties such as GATS, NAFTA or the CCFTA; business visitors to Canada; exemptions based on significant benefit to Canada.
+This may include exemptions due to international labour mobility programs such as GATS, NAFTA or the CCFTA; business visitors to Canada; or other exemptions based on Canadian interests or Significant Benefit to Canada.

-To determine requirement and eligibility to engage in work in Canada, you may complete a Labour Market Opinion Eligibility Assessment.
+To determine requirement and eligibility to engage in work in Canada, you may complete a Labour Market Impact Assessment Eligibility Assessment.